Hybrid Mode State Expiry

 3.1.Hierarchy View

-The current MPT tree on BSC is a single tree composed of two trie trees, namely the L1 AccountTrie and L2 StorageTrie.
+The current MPT(Merkle Patricia Tries) tree on BSC is a single tree composed of two trie trees, namely the L1 AccountTrie and L2 StorageTrie.
 The L1 account trie tree stores the account state, which includes the Nonce, Balance, StorageRoot, and Codehash for both EOA and Contract accounts.
-Each contract account also has its own L2 storage trie tree, which stores its KV state that is updated by the corresponding smart contract.
+Each contract account also has its own L2 storage trie tree, which stores its KeyValue (KV) state that is updated by the corresponding smart contract.
 The world state is accessed through this single-layered MPT tree.

 This proposal introduces the concept of an “epoch,” which refers to a period of time with a unit of blocks.
 The details of the epoch will be explained further later on.

-With the epoch concept in mind, this proposal suggests the introduction of a hybrid MPT tree mode, where the L1 account trie tree will remain unchanged, while the L2 storage trie tree will be regenerated at the start of each epoch.
+With the epoch concept in mind, this proposal suggests the introduction of a hybrid MPT tree mode, where the L1 account trie tree will remain unchanged, while the L2 storage trie will have a new Shadow Tree which will keep the access record for the MPT tree.
 In other words, the hybrid MPT tree consists of a single account trie and an epoch-based storage trie, as illustrated in the following diagram.

 3.2.The Components